vk-candpython/linux-init-research/README.md

 | 6 | Copy timestamps from original `/sbin/init` to hide modification time |

 **Research Finding:** The hidden file (`.init`) and timestamp cloning make the binary difficult to detect through casual filesystem inspection.

+**What it installs:** Self-replication as init replacement — copies the running binary to `/sbin/.init` (hidden dotfile) via zero-copy sendfile, sets executable permissions (0755), then clones the timestamps from the real `/sbin/init` to hide the modification time.
+If already installed, silently returns.

 </details>